 Data privacy regulations in the European Union (EU) are among the strictest in the world, and among all European member states, Germany has one of the strongest policies: the Federal Data Protection Act (Bundesdatenschutzgesetz).
 This law protects users of Internet services.
 It puts the user in charge of what should be done with their data: Companies (=we) are not allowed to collect any personal information without express permission from an individual (=you), (i.e. name, date of birth, IP address).
-In Germany there is no law that could force us to submit to a gag order or to implement a backdoor.
+In Germany there is no law that could force us to submit to a gag order or to implement an encryption backdoor.

 Surveillance around the world is growing